EC3 Predictions for Skin Sensitisation

 - Users can supplement the Lhasa EC3 dataset with their own data to increase the chemical space covered.
 However, the compounds added must fire a skin sensitisation alert in Derek, otherwise they cannot be used as a nearest neighbour.

-Figure 5: The Derek EC3 prediciton for 3-(methylamino)phenol
+Figure 5: The Derek EC3 prediciton for 3,5-diaminophenol

-Lhasa scientists have assessed the performance of the model in predicting EC3 values for a test set of compounds using several measures of accuracy (Figure 6).
+Lhasa scientists have assessed the performance of the model in predicting EC3 values for an external test set of compounds (Figure 6).
 The model has been designed not to under-predict, as this may bring about exposure to a chemical that is a sensitiser.
-The model correctly or over-predicts the EC3 value, to within 10-fold of the experimental value, 93.5% of the time.
+The model correctly or over-predicts the compounds to be within the appropriate ECETOC category 79% of the time, and to be within the GHS category 89% of the time.

 The ECETOC (European Centre for Ecotoxicology and Toxicology of Chemicals) classifications are split into four different categories depending on the numerical value (Figure 7).